WhaleYogurt/PyLaunch/docs/GettingStarted.md

 Crops every frame to that box

-Saves frames as a .pkl cache next to your OBJ for fast playback
+Saves frames as a JSON cache with build metadata next to your OBJ for fast playback and validation

 yaml
 Copy code